stevwyman/game_theory/README.md

 There are two python files:

-1. project.py - which holds the main methode
+1. project.py - which holds the main method
-2. game.py - which holds the representaion of gam, player and algorithms
+2. game.py - which holds the representation of gam, player and algorithms

 A game: